Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

    will get build errors).
 #.
 Click "Close" to close the scheme editor.

-At this point you can run the application from Xcode, and when you pause or hit breakpoints it should show open the correct source file at the correct line.
+At this point you can run and debug the Mozilla application from Xcode (if the application doesn't appear to open, check whether it opened in the background).
+When it hits breakpoints, Xcode should open the correct source file at the correct line.

 Setting up lldb
 ---------------